EXCHANGE RESOURCES, INC.

 Calculating capital gains tax on the sale of California investment property involves several steps:

-Calculate the capital gains tax owed.
-The capital gains tax rate in California is generally the same as the federal rate, which varies depending on your income and the amount of the gain.
-If you have held the property for more than one year, the federal long-term capital gains tax rate is currently 20%.
-California also has a state capital gains tax, which is currently 13.3% for high- income earners.
+Calculate the capital gains tax owed: The Federal capital gains tax rate varies depending on your income and the amount of the gain.
+California also has a state capital gains tax, which is currently around 13%.
+Be sure to confirm if the state the relinquished property is located in has a state capital gains tax.